Phury/phury.github.io/README.md

 # Todo

-* fix animation for overlay menu
-* add menu to resume (or at least a back to home page)
-* fix fonts and style used between home page and resume
-* put resume in first person
 * use dependency management for scripts
+* show different roles
+* add a projects section

 # Release notes

+## v3

+* resume is only page of the site
+* add navigation and scrollspy
+* correct mistakes and add experience
+* use nice typographic combination

 ## v2